-The coconuts (Fig.3) used in the current study were bought in Dogbo market.
+The lemons (Citrus limon) (Fig.3) used in the current study were bought in Dogbo market.
 This market is not far (about 500 meters) from the Laboratory of Applied Entomology and Vector Control (LAEVC) of the Department of Sciences and Agricultural Techniques of Normal High School of Technical Teaching (ENSET) of Lokossa.
-These coconuts are held in a bag and carried out to Laboratory.
-Then, oil was extracted from them.
+These limons (Citrus limon) are held in a bag and carried out to Laboratory.